TheDevPiyush/thedevpiyush/README.md

 ### `> about --me`

 Full-stack developer and freelancer.
-I build things for the web and mobile — from APIs to production-grade systems, mostly in TypeScript and Next.js, deployed on whatever AWS throws at me.
+I build things for the web and mobile — from APIs to production-grade systems, mostly in TypeScript and sometiems Python.
 Coding was the hobby before it became the career.
 Music is the other one.

 ---